Study support in the library

 PASS is a course-based mentoring scheme, run for students by students.

-It gives first-years (and sometimes second-years) the opportunity to discuss study-related problems in a friendly, informal setting and get general advice from higher-year undergraduates in their subject.
+It gives first-years the opportunity to discuss study-related problems in a friendly, informal setting and get general advice from higher-year undergraduates in their subject.

 Thinking of interrupting or leaving?

 If you are thinking of interrupting or leaving your course, and you are worried about how to proceed, or what the implications will be for your funding or your immigration status, please read our guidance.